gatsbyjs/gatsby/docs/blog/2018-04-25-how-gatsby-changes-teams-website-development-workflow/index.md

 ## QA and Testing

-Gatsby's extensible system of API hooks, tight integration with static hosts like Netlify, and use of React's modular component architecture, allow website teams to enable more effective QA &lt;-> Development workflows.
+Gatsby's extensible system of API hooks, tight integration with static hosts like Netlify, and use of React's modular component architecture, allow website teams to enable more effective QA <-> Development workflows.

 _Use development pages to communicate project status & collaborate with designers_